Heinrich Schmidt (philosopher): Early life and education

 Schmidt was born in Heubach in the German State of Thuringia.
 From 1890 to 1894 he attended a teacher training school in Hildburghausen and then worked as an elementary school teacher.
 In 1897 he moved on to scientific training in Jena.
 He studied there under the financial support of Ernst Haeckel and in 1900 became his private secretary.
 Since Schmidt lacked formal college training, Haeckel sent him the University of Zurich to study under his former student, Arnold Lang.
 There Schmidt earned his Doctorate in 1904.
 By 1912 he was an archivist in the Phyletic Institute and in 1916 he became head of the Haeckel Archive.
 Schmidt was awarded the title of full Professor in 1919.

-After Haeckel's death in 1920, Schmidt became his executor and director of the Ernst Haeckel House at the Friedrich-Schiller-Universität Jena.
+After Haeckel's death in 1920, Schmidt became his executor and director of the Ernst-Haeckel-Haus at the Friedrich-Schiller-Universität Jena.
 Schmidt, as Haeckel before him, was also a member of the Deutsche Monistenbund, a society of Monists.
 In 1920 he became its chairman and remained so until his death in 1935.
 Schmidt was a staunch representative of "Haeckelism" and its theories of evolutionary development.
 He was also editor of the journal Monistische Monatshefte.
 After this publication was abolished in 1933 for political reasons, Schmidt founded the journal Nature and Spirit.